Jagat Gosain: Death

-After her death, Jahangir ordered that she be called Bilqis Makani ("the Lady of Pure Abode") in all of the official documents.
+After her death, Jahangir ordered that she be called Bilqis Makani ("the Lady of Pure Abode") in all official documents.
 Her death, along with the retirement of Mariam-uz-Zamani, led to the decline of Rajput influence on the Mughal court.

-She was buried in Dehra Bagh near Noor Manzil (present-day Arjun Nagar, Agra) as per her wishes.
+She was buried in Dehra Bagh near Noor Manzil (present-day Arjun Nagar, Agra) according to her wishes.
 Her tomb was a square building of 78 feet on all sides and consisted of a high dome, gateways, towers and a garden situated in the cantonment area.
 It had a large vaulted underground chamber, into which four inclined passages descended.
 A marble cenotaph is believed to have existed below.
 Her tomb stood on two platforms, one higher than the other.
 The first platform extended 38 feet from the tomb and the second about 44 feet from the first.
 On the east side, 670 feet away was a grand gate and on the west side, 657 feet away stood a Masjid.
 Between the tomb and the gateway and the tomb and Masjid were two raised platforms, one on each side of 42 feet square.
 All of this was blown up in 1832 with gunpowder, for the sake of its site and material, stone and brick, which the British needed.

 In 1921, a chhatri was constructed marking the site of her tomb using a design made in the Archeological Superintendent Office.
 The Chhatri is built exactly on the site of the original crypt chamber.
 The construction of the Chhatri was funded by the Maharajadhiraja of Burdwan and cost about Rs 200(in 1921).
 The Chhatri is known as 'Chhatri making the site of the Empress Jodhbai's Tomb' or simply 'Jodhbai Ki Chhatri.

 Issue

-With Jahangir, Jagat is confirmed to have three children:
+With Jahangir, Jagat had three children: